icleversoft/marc_json/README.md

 # MARCJson
-Simple gem that converts a MARC record to a json
+Simple gem that converts a MARC record to json

 ## Installation